Revelstoke roads and weather: rain - Revelstoke Review

 Weather report from Environment Canada for Revelstoke area:

-Today: Cloudy with 30 percent chance of showers.
-Fog patches dissipating this morning.
-High 17.
-UV index 3 or moderate.
+Today: Rain ending near noon then cloudy with 60 percent chance of showers.
+High 16.
+UV index 2 or low.

 For more info visit: B.C.
 Widlfire